drakerobinson/draconian_utilities/README.md

 ## Additional information

-This is purely to save myself time and pad my resume; but I hope others will find it helpful.
+This is purely to save myself time; but I hope others will find it helpful.